 State: ‘Eleventh hour’ challenge to ‘ballot selfie’ ban inexcusable

-GRAND RAPIDS, Mich. — In a response to a federal lawsuit filed in U.S. District Court in Grand Rapids challenging the state’s ban on so-called “ballot selfies” — the use of cameras in voting booths and polling places — the State of Michigan argues the “eleventh hour” suit will “throw a monkey wrench into the uniformity” of a 125-year-old election law.
+GRAND RAPIDS, Mich. — In a response to a federal lawsuit filed in U.S. District Court in Grand Rapids challenging the state’s ban on so-called “ballot selfies” — the act of taking a picture of one’s marked ballot — the State of Michigan argues the “eleventh hour” suit will “throw a monkey wrench into the uniformity” of a 125-year-old election law.

 The lawsuit, filed by Portage resident Joel Crookston on Sept.
-9 challenges the restrictions on camera use in voting booths and polling places arguing it’s a violation of free speech.
+9 challenges the restrictions on photographing ballots arguing it’s a violation of free speech.

 The State calls the suit a “self-created emergency,” claiming Crookston cannot show the law is unconstitutional, according to the defendant’s response filed Oct.
 3.